Date with Death

 “Why did this all have to happen to me?
 From being vice president to working at a fast food joint” thought Walter.

-The memory of first showing up to work at Burger King, he walked into the small kitchen wearing tweed sweatshirt black slim pants and a briefcase at his side.
+first showing up to work at Burger King, he walked into the small kitchen wearing tweed sweatshirt black slim pants and a briefcase at his side.
 He stood there in disbelief when the manager said “Ugh ya new guy, you can start by mopping the bathrooms.”
 He said as the manager with his paper hat and name tag that said “Hi my name is Jim, how may I help you”.

 “Ugh and buddy what’s with the briefcase?” he said giving it an awkward look.